adolfintel/TDF/README.md

         sudo apt-get install wine
         sudo apt-get remove wine
         ```
+* If it still doesn't work, your distro may have a version of glibc that's older than the one that was used to build the prebuilt version of TDF that you have downloaded.
+You can verify this by opening the terminal and typing `./run.sh`, and looking at the errors that appear while TDF tries to load.
+If this is your case, at the moment the only solution is either building TDF yourself or using a more modern distro

 #### Game won't install, the installer doesn't start, doesn't work, it freezes or gives an error during the installation
 * Try using `TDF_WINE_PREFERRED_VERSION='mainline'` during the installation, using a normal version of Wine instead of the game-optimized one can get it to work